GoogleCloudPlatform/gke-poc-toolkit/README.md

 [GKE Hardening Instructions](docs/SECURITY.md)

-Once the cluster is created, the [Harden GKE Security](docs/SECURITY.md) step can be executing against the existing environment.
+Once the cluster is created, the [Harden GKE Security](docs/SECURITY.md) step can be executed against the existing environment.
 Doing so will layer on the following items to expand security considerations for the cluster:

 * [Audit Logging](docs/SECURITY.md#Audit-Logging)
   * Creates Log Sinks and BigQuery Datasets for Cloud Audit Logs and GKE Audit Logs